jrs-coding-school/nosql-camp/1-intro/homebrew/index.md

 # Installing CouchDB using homebrew

-Homebrew is the missing package manage for OSX.
+Homebrew is the missing package manager for OSX.

 - Nav to [Homebrew](http://brew.sh/) and follow the **Install Homebrew** instructions.